michaelvl/osm-analytic-tracker/kubernetes/README.md

 - Replication sequence number rate.
 Since a new sequence number is used for each minutely diff from OpenStreetMap, this value should be approximately 1.

-- The rate of changesets in the minutely diffs.
+- The rate of changesets in the minutely diffs (i.e. changesets per minute).
 Generally this should be larger than zero (unless everyone stops editing OpenStreetMap data).

+- The rate of changesets matching the filtering (hourly rate).
+Generally this should be larger than zero.

 The metrics exported are: